o2346/pde/README.md

 * Run on homebuilt computer
 * No [Vendor lock-in](https://en.wikipedia.org/wiki/Vendor_lock-in), Proprietary Free
-* Esey to switch Dark theme of Desktop
+* Easy to switch Dark theme of Desktop
   * Bright background colors are too hard for eyes
 * Friendly for Infrastructure as Code
 * Testable on VM